By Pyerse Dandridge

 Author: Subprime Felon: Inside Federal Prison Camp

-Other intervention tactics include taking action towards change rather than taking the counseling route.
-For instance, action-based interventions include learning social skills to replace anti-social ones such as anger, aggression, and distrust.
-Other learning programs target new attitudes, perceptions, beliefs, and including family members in making these new changes.
-Some other programs include drug and alcohol education, lectures, self-help, reading, and other self-improvement techniques to increase self-worth and self-efficacy.
+Other intervention tactics include action plans instead of counseling.
+Action based interventions such as learning social skills to replace anti-social behavior, anger, aggression and distrust are often used.
+Other learning programs target new attitudes, perceptions, beliefs, and include family members in making these new changes.
+Then there are programs that include drug and alcohol education, lectures, self-help, reading, and other self-improvement techniques to increase self-worth and self-efficacy.

 These intervention tactics are of no use to those who have a lower risk of recidivating.
 Programs with counseling are better choices for those that are at a lower risk because it gives them a chance to mentally walk through their behavior and psychologically/ create a plan to stay on the right path.
 Intervention tactics that focus solely on the idea that those who are “more likely” to recidivate are of higher priority and concern should be reevaluated.
 With the high probability of recidivism amongst men after their release, one would think that there would be more outlets targeted to all the varying individuals at risk, rather than just those “more likely” to be at risk.
 After all, shouldn’t all men have the same opportunity to receive help to provide a better future for themselves?